 The specific mechanisms deployed for VM isolation are:

-1. All traffic to ports other than 22 is blocked internally by the VM thus isolating any other access.
-Note that application access is provided by the port tunneling above.
+22is blocked internally by the VM thus isolating any other access.
+Note that application access is provided by the port tunneling above. - All traffic to the VM ip on ports other than

 The specific mechanism to allow access on port 22 but no other traffic is to block any traffic routing but provide a forwarding mechanism from a range on the VM host to port 22 of the IP ranges dedicated to the secure VMs.
 There is simply no way from a server outside the specific VM host to access any other VM port.